PipeWire/wireplumber/docs/rst/daemon/configuration/settings.rst

    This enables the creation of a "control" port for audio nodes.
 Control ports allow sending MIDI data to the node, allowing for control of certain node's parameters (such as volume) via external controllers.

    :Default value: ``false``

+.. describe:: node.features.audio.mono

+   When enabled, audio device *sink* nodes are configured with a single mono channel instead of their native channel layout.

+   This only applies to ALSA PCM sinks and Bluetooth A2DP sinks; it does not affect sources or streams.

+   :Default value: ``false``